1-866-494-4610

 Step 5.
 Insert the Cleaned or New Filter

-Insert the filter in its slot, cognisant of the arrow indicating the airflow direction.
+Insert the filter in its slot, aware of the arrow indicating the airflow direction.
 Ensure the arrow points away from the return air duct but toward the air handler.

 This table will help you see the differences between disposable and reusable air filters.